colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-13-04-55-459873-the-rise-of-dan-and-shay-a-look-at-their-journey-to-stardom.md

 ---
 layout: post
-title: ""The Rise of Dan and Shay: A Look at Their Journey to Stardom""
+title: "The Rise of Dan and Shay: A Look at Their Journey to Stardom"
 description: " "
 date: 2023-09-20
 tags: [music, countrymusic]